b-venter/Matrix-Docker-install/README.md

 ***[Entry Points](https://docs.traefik.io/routing/entrypoints/):*** This assigns ports that Traefik will monitor to a named variable and declare the protocol (by default, TCP).
 In the above configuration, we have two entry points (Port *80*, TCP belongs to entry point *web*, Port *443*, TCP belongs to entry point *websecure*).
 In addition, we reroute port *80* to the entry point *"websecure"*.
 This redirects all HTTP requests to HTTPS.
 ***[Providers](https://docs.traefik.io/routing/providers/docker/#configuration-examples):*** Used to help Traefik implement docker provider specifics.
 Although we are using RancherOS, we are not using Rancher.
 We are using RancherOS as a lightweight docker host.
 But our containers are deployed with docker.
 ***[ACME](https://docs.traefik.io/https/acme/):*** Used for automatic certificate management.
 Traefik will apply for and maintain your certificates.
 My example uses Let's Encrypt.
 Note that the *staging* server is enabled and the *production* is hashed out.
 This is to allow you to get the certificates and routing sorted without hitting the *production's* cap.
 Since we are storing the certificates in an atatched volume, even if you remove and re-add the Traefik container, the certificates will not be automatically deleted.
+***[API](https://docs.traefik.io/operations/api/):*** This provides a web interface which can be useful to understanding how Traefik works, what is running, etc. It is disabled in the above file as I do not recommend using it in production, but feel free to enable it when testing on VirtualBox or similar safe environments.
+It is reachable on port 8080 by default.

+2. Creating the container
+  You can do this using `docker-compose`, but I have opted for full command line to understand options better and provide verbosity.
+You can easily take these options into a **yaml** file.
+`docker run -d --restart=unless-stopped --network=web --name=proxy -p 80:80 -p 443:443 -v /var/run/docker.sock:/var/run/docker.sock -v /opt/traefik/traefik.toml:/traefik.toml -v /opt/traefik/acme.json:/acme.json traefik:v2.2 --configFile=/traefik.toml`
+  **[docker run](https://docs.docker.com/engine/reference/commandline/run/) options**: You can review all the options, but here is a run down of the most important:
+  `--restart=unless-stopped` - causes the container to start automatically after errors or a reboot of the Host.
+  `--network=web` - attach the container to the network created earlier.
+  `--name=proxy` - the container and process name.
+  `-v` - attach/mount local folders/files to the container.
+  `-p 80:80 -p 443:443` - expose these ports from the host to the container.
+So anything that reaches the host on ports 80 or 443 will be presented to **proxy** (the name of our Traefik container).
+  `--configFile=/traefik.toml` - Placing an option after the container is specified allows you to pass commands or argumants to it.
+In this case, we are advising Traefik to read the config file we have mounted to it.
+  Final note: if you want to access the API and have enabled it in the config file, also rememebr to pass '-p 8080:8080' when creating the container.

+3. Run `docker ps` to see that it is running, and that the ports have been passed to it.